Heracles: Men

-As a symbol of masculinity and warriorship, Heracles also had a number of male lovers.
-Plutarch, in his Eroticos, maintains that Heracles' male lovers were beyond counting.
+Many myths were later 'homosexualized' after the development of the ancient Greek practice of pederasty and athletic nudity c.
+630 BC.
+Plutarch, in his Eroticos, maintains that Heracles's male lovers were beyond counting.
 Of these, the one most closely linked to Heracles is the Theban Iolaus.
-According to a myth thought to be of ancient origins, Iolaus was Heracles' charioteer and squire.
+According to a myth thought to be of ancient origins, Iolaus was Heracles's charioteer and squire.
 Heracles in the end helped Iolaus find a wife.
+Iolaus's status as a beloved (eromenos) was probably a later interpretation of the original myth, as in the case of Achilles and Patroclus.
 Plutarch reports that down to his own time, male couples would go to Iolaus's tomb in Thebes to swear an oath of loyalty to the hero and to each other.
 He also mentions Admetus, known in myth for assisting the Calydonian boar hunt, as one of Heracles's male lovers.

-One of Heracles' male lovers, and one represented in ancient as well as modern art, is Hylas.
+One of Heracles's male lovers, and one represented in ancient as well as modern art, is Hylas, who sailed with Heracles on the Argo.

 Another reputed male lover of Heracles is Elacatas, who was honored in Sparta with a sanctuary and yearly games, Elacatea.
 The myth of their love is an ancient one.

-Abdera's eponymous hero, Abderus, was another of Heracles' lovers.
+Abdera's eponymous hero, Abderus, was another of Heracles's lovers.
 He was said to have been entrusted with—and slain by—the carnivorous mares of Thracian Diomedes.
 Heracles founded the city of Abdera in Thrace in his memory, where he was honored with athletic games.

 Another myth is that of Iphitus.

 Another story is the one of his love for Nireus, who was "the most beautiful man who came beneath Ilion" (Iliad, 673).
 But Ptolemy adds that certain authors made Nireus out to be a son of Heracles.

 Pausanias makes mention of Sostratus, a youth of Dyme, Achaea, as a lover of Heracles.
 Sostratus was said to have died young and to have been buried by Heracles outside the city.
 The tomb was still there in historical times, and the inhabitants of Dyme honored Sostratus as a hero.
 The youth seems to have also been referred to as Polystratus.

 A series of lovers are only known in later literature.
 Among these are Eurystheus, Adonis, Corythus, Argus, and Nestor who was said to have been loved for his wisdom.
 In the account of Ptolemaeus Chennus, Nestor's role as lover explains why he was the only son of Neleus to be spared by the hero.

-A scholiast commenting on Apollonius' Argonautica lists the following male lovers of Heracles: "Hylas, Philoctetes, Diomus, Perithoas, and Phrix, after whom a city in Libya was named".
-Diomus is also mentioned by Stephanus of Byzantium as the eponym of the deme Diomeia of the Attic phyle Aegeis: Heracles is said to have fallen in love with Diomus when he was received as guest by Diomus' father Collytus.
+A scholiast commenting on Apollonius's Argonautica lists the following male lovers of Heracles: "Hylas, Philoctetes, Diomus, Perithoas, and Phrix, after whom a city in Libya was named".
+Diomus is also mentioned by Stephanus of Byzantium as the eponym of the deme Diomeia of the Attic phyle Aegeis: Heracles is said to have fallen in love with Diomus when he was received as guest by Diomus's father Collytus.
 Perithoas and Phrix are otherwise unknown, and so is the version that suggests a sexual relationship between Heracles and Philoctetes.